Aster Mail Free

 This is a brief 'heads up' of the relative newcomer to email: Aster Mail

-Initially, this is an interesting offering, as they allow the use of one's own domain in this free account.
+It's a very interesting offering, as they allow the use of one's own domain in this free account.

 I won't go into any depth about how to sign up for an account, etc. I'm sure that you're capable of finding out how to do that for yourself!